Rebuilding your identity after recovery isn’t straightforward.

 I used to think “I am my eating disorder and I will be nobody without it.”
 Eating disorder thoughts were my truth.
 I had completely lost connection with myself.
 In recovery, I had to investigate what I would give up when I would recover.
 This is a really vital part in finding yourself.
 What do you think you need your eating disorder for?
 Do you need binges to relieve stress?
 Are you restricting your diet to avoid painful memories?
 Does your eating disorder give you a feeling of being in control?
 Does your self-esteem depend on it?

 Questions like these can help you identify what you think the ‘benefits’ of your eating disorder are.
 Once identified you can begin to move forward.
-I remember I felt I needed my eating disorder to deal with my feelings, my fear of rejection and an extremely low self-esteem.
-I needed this to deal with my life in which I felt so overwhelmed all the time.
+I remember I felt I needed my eating disorder to deal with my feelings, my fear of rejection, and my extremely low self-esteem.
+This was what I needed to deal with my life in which I felt so overwhelmed all the time.
 I am a very sensitive person and I get caught up easily in things.
 I started to compare myself to others and I always ended up judging and rejecting myself.
 My eating disorder gave me an identity.
 It helped me in feeling better about myself.
 It helped me to survive and to be “me”.

 Knowing what I know now this identity was an illusion and a lie.